Bulbs always, unfortunately, blow. It’s part of owning a car, accepting that you’re likely to be changing at least one light each year.

 What Cars Use 3157 Bulbs?

 Most new cars use 3157 bulbs for daytime running lights and taillights.
-3057s are still commonly used for brake lights and turn signals.
+3057s are still frequently used for brake lights and turn signals.

-That being said, automotive manufacturers design their cars in many different ways.
-Your vehicle might use 3057s, 3157s, or even other kinds.
+That being said, automotive manufacturers design their vehicles in many varied ways.
+Your car might use 3057s, 3157s, or even other kinds.

-Check your vehicle’s owner’s manual to find out what kind of bulbs your car uses.
-Putting the wrong type of bulb in can draw excess power and lead to overheating, so make sure you get it right.
+Check your vehicle’s owner’s manual to find out what kind of bulbs your automobile uses.
+Putting the wrong type of bulb in can draw excess power and lead to overheating, so make sure you get it accurate.

-If in any doubt whatsoever, take your car to your local mechanic.
-They’ll be happy to change your bulbs for you.
+If in any doubt whatsoever, take your car to your nearby mechanic.
+They’ll be glad to change your bulbs for you.

 Note: Some LED fixtures – notably daytime running lights – come in sealed units.
 If you cut into them, you’ll void the warranty on your car.
 Instead, you often need an entirely new headlight unit.
 Your manufacturer’s guarantee should cover new units, but it can get quite expensive once this expires.